HistoryFrom its beginning Good Shepherd has been a church of vision. It was built by vision, led by vision, and has a vision for the future.

 Vision for the Future

-With the way prepared by Interim Lead Pastor Dennis Perryman and now led by new Senior Pastor Steven Maske, Good Shepherd moves into its next chapters with visions of loving people into living relationships with Jesus in the changing neighborhood around the original campus at Van St and the developing area around the Nesler Road campus.
+With the way prepared by Interim Lead Pastor Dennis Perryman and now led by Senior Pastor Steven Maske, Good Shepherd moves into its next chapters with visions of loving people into living relationships with Jesus in the changing neighborhood around the original campus at Van St and the developing area around the Nesler Road campus.

-For 75 years God has led Good Shepherd and has blessed its visions.
+For many years God has led Good Shepherd and has blessed its visions.
 It will be exciting to see how He will continue to lead and bless the vision in the years to come.